 The Shortcuts app is free to use and available on devices that support iOS 12.0 and up.
 Compatible devices include iPhone (5s and later), iPad (iPad Mini 2 and later), and iPod Touch 6th generation- I’m not sure why, but Apple Watch isn’t on the list of compatible devices.
-While the Shortcuts app should automatically download with the software update, users can also get it on the iOS App Store here.
+The Shortcuts app is automatically downloaded with the new update.

 Shortcuts vs IFTTT

 I’ve talked about IFTTT before as a way to connect web services and devices, such as with the Amazon Echo.
-Shortcuts is definitely not a replacement for IFTTT for me, since I use the service to connect my various devices across multiple operating systems, and Shortcuts doesn’t support all of the same web services as IFTTT does.
+Shortcuts is definitely not a replacement for IFTTT for me, since I use the service to connect my various devices across multiple operating systems.
+Shortcuts also doesn’t support all of the same web services as IFTTT does.
 The apps don’t seem to conflict with each other at all and I am able to use both with ease.
-Read more about IFTTT here.

 The Shortcuts app home screen shows the library of skills that have been downloaded or activated by the user.
-The screen features large, colorful square tiles against a white background, with white text on the inside of the squares that lists the name of the skill.
+The screen features large, colorful square tiles against a white background.
+There is white text on the inside of the squares that lists the name of the skill.
 The gallery screen can be accessed by selecting the button on the bottom right corner and shows a collection of pre-made skills that are available for download.
 When a square is tapped, a pop-up box shows a description of the skill with the option to download it or view more information on how it is created.
 The app also looks great with inverted colors which may help with people who get eye fatigue.
-Read more about dealing with technology-based eye fatigue here.

-Skills are organized in the gallery based on tasks such as saving information offline, photography, staying healthy, and accessing the internet.
-There is no limit to the amount of skills that can be activated, so if a skill looks even remotely interesting, I recommend downloading it.
-Currently, there is no way to search through skills and users have to browse categories manually, so in the future I hope they will add a search bar of some sort.
+Skills are organized in the gallery based on tasks.
+These tasks include topics such as saving information offline, photography, staying healthy, and accessing the internet.
+There is no limit to the amount of skills that can be activated.
+If a skill looks even remotely interesting, I recommend downloading it.
+As of the latest update, there is now a search bar for searching through skills as well.

-One of the cool things about Shortcuts is the ability to modify existing skills and create new ones to fit the needs of individual users.
+One of the cool things about Shortcuts is the ability to modify existing skills and create new ones.
 I have a detailed tutorial on how to create and customize skills in part 3 of this post series.